 - Artist’s agent

 - Courtroom sketcher

 - Webpage designer

-In addition to independent work as a studio artist, art majors may find employment in:
+In addition to independent work majors from the CVA department may find employment in:

 - Advertising agencies

 - Greeting card firms